Plant trees for impact and help restore ecosystems around the world! Plant trees

 Just a few hundred feet away from this giant is a clearcut from the 1970’s.
 That means that Hyperion was maybe weeks away from being cut down due to deforestation before the land was protected with National Park status by the Carter administration.

-Second in line of the world's largest trees is a yellow meranti (Shorea faguetiana), named the Menara, that is a whopping 331 feet high.
+Second in line of the world's largest trees is a yellow meranti (Shorea faguetiana), named the Menara, that is a whopping 330 feet high.
 Named after the Malay word for “tower", the Menara is located in Sabah, a Malaysian state located on the island of Borneo.
+It is also the world's tallest living hardwood tree, having claimed the title from Centurion in 2022, after the tree's top fell off.

 Part of what gives the Menara its great height is its near-perfect symmetry, which allows its trunk to grow straight into the air.
 The yellow meranti species is highly endangered due to over-harvesting, but thanks to protection efforts and the establishment of the Danum Valley Conservation Area, these awe-inspiring monoliths can live on.
-Some species protected by the tree include the endangered orangutan, clouded leopard, and forest elephants.
+Wildlife species that are also protected by the Conservation Area include the endangered orangutan, clouded leopard, and forest elephants.

 The biggest tree in the world is a giant sequoia (Sequoiadendron giganteum) tree that is located in Sequoia National Park.
-At an incredible 52,500 cubic feet, it is, by volume, the largest single tree in the world.
+At an incredible 56,186 cubic feet (as of 2013), it is, by volume, the largest single tree in the world.
 Also known as General Sherman, this giant sequoia represents the perfect cross-section of height, width, and age.

 Some of this giant sequoia's branches are larger than individual trees you would encounter in other forests and parks — and if you’ve ever had the pleasure of visiting, you know the overwhelming emotion that accompanies its grandeur.

-General Sherman and other giant sequoia trees are threatened by forest fires that grow in size and intensity every year.
-To help protect these giants, rangers wrap the first 10-15 feet of their base with a protective foil that reduces the likelihood that fires ignite nearby.
+While fire plays an important role in their life cycle, General Sherman and other giant sequoia trees are threatened by the increasing size and intensity of forest fires today.
+To help protect these giants, rangers wrap the first 10-15 feet of their base with a protective foil.

-While many of the world’s largest tree species are located in California, Árbol del Tule makes this list thanks to having the stoutest trunk in the world.
-Its Nahuatl name, ahuehuete meaning “old man of the water,” certainly lives up to its 1,400 years of age.
+While many of the world’s largest tree species are located in California, El Árbol del Tule, found near Oaxca, Mexico in the town of Tule, makes this list thanks to having the stoutest trunk in the world.

-A Montezuma cypress (Taxodium mucronatum), measurements place Árbol del Tule's diameter at 30.8 feet — an impressive accomplishment given that it is "only" 116 feet tall.
-The local Mixe people believe that this tree took root from the walking stick of a God.
+A Montezuma cypress (Taxodium mucronatum), measurements place El Árbol del Tule's trunk at 31 ft, 3.5 inches diameter — an impressive accomplishment given that it is "only" 116 feet tall.

 Hindu legend has it that this tree grew from the spot where a widow, Thimmamma, threw herself onto her late husband’s funeral pyre.
-An incredibly notable banyan tree (Ficus benghalensis), Thimmamma Marrimanu’s great size is most apparent when viewed from above.
+An incredibly notable banyan tree (Ficus benghalensis), its great size is most apparent when viewed from above.

-It has the largest canopy of any tree in the world, covering a distance of 4,721 acres.
-This impressive spread is only possible due efforts by the local forest department, who work to support its young roots, reinforce its larger roots, and water the tree via a specially designed underground pipe system.
+It has the largest canopy of any tree in the world, covering a distance of 5.41 acres.
+This impressive tree is cared for by the local forest department, who work to support its young roots, reinforce its larger roots, and water the tree via a specially designed underground pipe system.

-We hope that you have learned something new about some of the tallest, oldest, and biggest trees in the world.
+We hope you've learned something new about some of the tallest, oldest, and biggest trees in the world.
 Nature is truly unpredictable, and the diversity of the trees on this list proves it.

 Many of these trees are protectors of their local ecosystems, and are celebrated in myths and legends.
 If you want to help plant the tallest, oldest, and biggest trees of the future, plant trees today!